ecaleb97/ecaleb97/README.md

 **`Developer / Traveller`**

-I'm an indie full-stack developer.
+I'm an indie full-stack developer and private math tutor.
 And here, I share I've been working on recently and things I learned along the way.
 Besides software, another of my passions are maths, reading and traveller.
 I love teaching and learning new things every day.